wemake-services/jinja2-git/README.md

 ## Reasoning

 This plugin is used to render commit hash in `jinja2` templates.
-We are using it to render our template version in `cookicutter`:
+We are using it to render our template version in `cookiecutter`:

 - [wemake-django-template](https://github.com/wemake-services/wemake-django-template)
 - [wemake-vue-template](https://github.com/wemake-services/wemake-vue-template)